kylemadkins/2DGameEngine/README.md

 ## Building

-To build and run this project, make sure you have these dependencies installed on your machine:
+To build and run this project, make sure you have these dependencies installed on your machine.
+If you're using Windows, these are automatically included for you via CMake.
 * SDL2 (2.30.6)
 * SDL2_image (2.8.2)
 * SDL2_ttf (2.22.0)